bitmuster/nejePrint/README.md

-# Project Restart
+# Project Restart for Device DK-8-KZ

+It seems like the Neje DK-8-KZ speaks a different protocoll than in the original project.
+Here we add some magic to be able to use it with scripts again.

+Why?
+The original software was so cr*** that it was easier to rewrite it than using it.
+The device seems to use a simple, though cursed protocol on a usb⁻tty.

+Overall, I would not recommend to by this device.
+The hardware is maximal cheap and barely functional, the original software is also barely working.
+From the price perspective this was probably the expectation though.
+I did not by it and it basically appeared for me and was free to use, so I made it useable.

+Changelog

-* Add exemplary script to drive a printer with the new/different protocol of the DK-8-KZ
+* Add exemplary script to drive a printer with the new/different protocol of the DK-8-KZ [11.2020]
-* Still a bad hack but started to print images
+* Still a bad hack but started to print images [11.2020]
+* Maintenance [01.2026]

 Burn / Engrave:

     python3 printer_new_protocol.py <burn_time> <filename>
     python3 printer_new_protocol.py 10 logo_bw_bold.png
     python3 printer_new_protocol.py 9 Openclipart_Cybernetic_Brain_Line_Art_1538347045_eroded_451.png

+The burn_time is given in ms and is material specific.
+Here are some of my
+experiences:

+* 1 ms  : Test run
+* 50 ms : White ABS plastic

+Initialise environment (will differ depending on your OS)

+    python3 -m venv venv
+    . venv/bin/activate
+    pip install -r requirements.txt

+Testrun (with minimum power)

+    python3 printer_new_protocol.py 1 tests/hello.png